NikhitaShankar97/Blockchain-Dashboards/README.md

 - **Trading Volume Analysis:** Detailed trends over time.
 - **Whale Activity Tracking:** Insights into large-scale transactions.
 - **Engagement Metrics:** Data on active users and community growth.
+- **SQL Integration:** Every chart in the dashboard is backed by a well-crafted SQL query, accessible by clicking on the respective visualization.

 ---